oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 export default App;
 ```

 You are replacing the default code with a `Router` and an `AppWithRouterAccess` that you will write next.
-Add a new file called `AppWithRouterAccess.jsx` and the following code.
+Open a new file called `AppWithRouterAccess.jsx` and add the following code.

 ```jsx
 import "./App.css";